 It was awesome to see their imaginations soar.

 What an enchanting evening!

 We were busy at Girl Scout Fest 2014, so we weren’t able to make a paper costume.
 I literally threw this Maleficent costume together in 30 minutes.
 Bridgy was terrific about pulling together the actual clothes.
-We used Sullivan’s bat wings from his Halloween costume a couple years ago.
+We used Sullivan’s bat wings from his Halloween costume a couple of years ago.

 I found a Maleficent horn template online and used some felt I already had.
 I doubled it with a stiffer felt to make the horns stand up and then spread clear school glue on the soft black felt and covered it with black glitter I already had.
 Yea!
 Now, Bridgy wants to ditch the Halloween costume we planned and be the Maleficent fairy for Halloween.

-The older we get the more impossible it becomes to play make believe.
-Maturation, genetics and reality all work together to beat imagination out of all of us.
+The older we get the more impossible it becomes to play make-believe.
+Maturation, genetics, and reality all work together to beat imagination out of all of us.
 It’s a natural path in human development I suppose.
 But, so much greatness springs from the imagination.
 Click here to read about a mom who imagined famous dresses out of paper for her little girl.

 Bridgy, you are a magic lantern!